jlucktay/posh-bomb/README.md

 - Keeps a running count of bytes downloaded
 - Handles pagination accordingly, as some API result sets span multiple pages

+## API authentication

+The script will give you a somewhat reasonable error if you don't do this, but I'm adding it here anyway.

+There is a JSON file name `GiantBombApiKey.example.json` that needs to be duplicated and renamed to `GiantBombApiKey.json` with a valid key edited into it.

+This file is of course in .gitignore already, so don't worry about checking it in accidentially.

 ## TODO list

 - Put in parameter handling for the video search scope, instead of editing the script file directly.